zhanglynz/sampling_b/docs/sample.md

 According to Lohr (2019), "A good sample will be representative in the sense that characteristics of interest in the population can be estimated from the sample with a known degree of accuracy."
 So a good sample should meet the following requirements:

-1. No serious over and under *coverage issues*, that is, the sampled population should sufficiently close to the target population.
+1. No serious over and under *coverage issues*, that is, the sampled population should be sufficiently close to the target population.
 1. No serious *selection bias issue*.
 1. *Measurement and processing errors* are negligible.

 If the "soup" (a metaphor for the population) is not well mixed before we take a sample from it, then the sample cannot be good.
 Even if the "soup" is well mixed, selection bias may happen because of e.g. *biased sampling frame* or *biased response*.
 By a biased sampling frame, we mean for whatever reasons the sampling frame excludes a subset of the population, resulting discrepancy between it and the target population.
 That's why we are concerned about coverage issues---under coverage may cause serious selection bias.
 By *biased response*, we mean the responding sample is not representative.
 At survey operational level, we monitor *response rate*.
 If response rate is low, we worry that we get biased response.
 If response rate is very low, say 20% or even lower, then the sample is very likely suffering response bias.

-We omit details about measurement/processing errors here and refer readers to Lohr (2019), but we want to emphasize a point: Sampling is a very practical thing.
+We omit details about measurement/processing errors here and refer readers to Lohr (2019), but we want to emphasize a point: Sampling survey is a very practical thing.

 ## On sampling error